Updated: January 3, 2022

 For your creatives, computer processor power and monitor resolution may be most important.

 The desk setup itself is an important factor too.
-Will some of employees be more productive if they work at a standing desk?
+Will some of your employees be more productive if they work at a standing desk?

 Multiple Monitor Computer Desk